Education Partnerships Program: Structural Readiness component: National Program Guidelines 2019-2020

 Funding will be approved for one year only, and will be provided in the form of a one-year contribution.

 9.1 Funding approaches

-Transfer payments to funding recipients can be made using contribution funding of different types, or using grant funding, depending on the eligibility of the recipient and depending on the program, service or activity to be delivered.
-Your ISC regional officer can inform you about eligibility for these different funding approaches, as well as of the delivery requirements related to each of them.
-The funding approach used to transfer the funds will be identified in the recipient's signed funding agreement.
+Transfer payments to a funding recipient of the Structural Readiness component of EPP may be made using Set contribution funding or Fixed contribution funding.
+ISC regional officers can advise on the eligibility to these different funding approaches as well as on the requirements related to the management of the funds.
+The funding approach used to transfer funds to a recipient is identified in the recipient's signed funding agreement.